nikitavoloboev/data/docs/health/skin-care.md

 ### Evening

 Before going to sleep, I do another exercise routine and quick shower.

-Whilst my morning skin routine is same products repeated.
-In evening, I vary betweet Exfoliant, Azelaic acid and Retinal, to make sure I don't use their active ingredients together as that can cause conflicts.

-So first, I do:
+Then I do:

 1. [[Cleanse](https://youtu.be/h05frUE9dkE?t=765)] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face, neck and eye area. ~ 1 minute.
 Rinse well with warm water and pat dry.

-Then accordingly:

-2. [[Retinal](https://www.dermstore.com/blog/how-to-apply-retinol/)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) on dry face skin & neck, avoid eye area.
+2. [[Exfoliant](https://www.youtube.com/watch?v=4KqPDKKGxcs)] Apply [Cheer Up](https://geekandgorgeous.com/collections/exfoliants/products/cheer-up) with your hands and pat it on as men do with after-shave.
+Avoid the area around the eyes.
 Let it absorb.

-If I took Retinal on previous day, I take:
+I brush my teeth as I wait.

-2. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) on dry face skin.
+3. [[Retinal](https://www.dermstore.com/blog/how-to-apply-retinol/)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) on dry face skin & neck, avoid eye area.
 Let it absorb.

-If I took Azelaic acid on previous day, I take:

-2. [[Exfoliant](https://www.youtube.com/watch?v=h05frUE9dkE)] Apply [Calm Down](https://geekandgorgeous.com/collections/exfoliants/products/calm-down) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
-Avoid the area around the eyes.
-Let it absorb.

-I always brush my teeth after applying 2nd step (~ 2 minutes).
-I then finish it off with:

-3. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
+4. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
 Use as much or as little as your skin needs.
-4. Go to sleep.
+5. Go to sleep.
 Always use fresh sheets especially on the pillows.

 At night, I try to sleep [either on my back or side](https://www.sleepfoundation.org/sleeping-positions).
 Although I do fall asleep fastest when sleeping on my stomach.
 Unfortunately, sleeping on your stomach, can [cause wrinkles to form](https://www.allure.com/story/side-stomach-sleeping-causes-lines-wrinkles).

+When I first started above evening routine, I didn't apply Exfoliant and Retinal on same day for first 2-3 weeks to get my skin to adjust to active ingredients.
+So I did one day Exfoliant and next day Retinal.
+Now I can do both on same day with no problems but that may vary for you.

 ### Other tips